Hello.

 2012

-Book review: on staged murders and narrated deaths in Greek tragedy.
+Book review: on staged murders and reported deaths in Greek tragedy.
 Bryn Mawr Classical Review.

 2011